dijorajsenroy/skin-cancer-detection-app/README.md

 And also the given types of allergies and skin diseases:

-1. Acne-and-Rosacea-Photos
+1. Acne and Rosacea

-2. Cellulitis-Impetigo-and-other-Bacterial-Infections
+2. Cellulitis, Impetigo, and other Bacterial Infections

-3. Eczema-and-Atopic-Dermatitis-Photos
+3. Eczema and Atopic Dermatitis

-4. Nail-Fungus-and-other-Nail-Disease
+4. Nail Fungus and other Nail Disease

 5. Application/Deployment: